Making your time in Hwange count

 Although its numbers are never going to be completely accurate, the annual census report, compiled by long-term WEZ member and statistician Foster Betts, makes for fascinating reading.
-Two important things the count identifies are the location of species of interest to researchers and trends within the park.
+Two crucial things the count identifies are the location of species of interest to researchers and trends within the park.

 The most notable trend in the 18 years I’ve been counting is the increasing presence of elephants.
 Elephant numbers on the count have reached around 30,000 in recent years.
-And their proportion relative to the total animals counted has risen from between 30 and 40 percent in the 1980s to 60 percent or higher.
+And their proportion relative to the total animals counted has risen from between 30 and 40 per cent in the 1980s to 60 per cent or higher.

 Other animals’ fortunes wax and wane.
 Giraffe numbers are down.
 This is not surprising, given the toll the elephant population takes on trees.
 However, rarer antelope such as sable and roan are doing well in Hwange.
 Buffalo and lion numbers are good.
 My team counted a herd of 1,000 buffalo last year, and other big herds were seen on this year’s count.

 In addition to my moonlit male lion – who conveniently reappeared shortly after dawn so that my fellow counters could get a look at him – we counted giraffe, zebra, reedbuck, sable, warthog, impala, spotted hyena, and black-backed jackal.
 Two days before the count, I had two separate sightings of wild dog.
 And, on the morning after the count, two dogs killed an impala just outside Robins Camp.